cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-declare.md

 ## Compatibility

 SQL standard allows cursors only in embedded SQL and in modules.
-Greenplum Database permits cursors to be used interactively.
+Cloudberry Database permits cursors to be used interactively.

-Greenplum Database does not implement an `OPEN` statement for cursors.
+Cloudberry Database does not implement an `OPEN` statement for cursors.
 A cursor is considered to be open when it is declared.

 The SQL standard allows cursors to move both forward and backward.
-All Greenplum Database cursors are forward moving only (not scrollable).
+All Cloudberry Database cursors are forward moving only (not scrollable).

-Binary cursors are a Greenplum Database extension.
+Binary cursors are a Cloudberry Database extension.

 The SQL standard makes no provisions for parallel retrieve cursors.